Scaling Is All You Need: Autonomous Driving with JAX-Accelerated Reinforcement Learning: Large scale RL for autonomous driving

 The goal of the policy is to navigate safely through traffic.
 In particular, the agent should make progress along the desired route while not colliding with other agents and adhering to basic traffic rules.
-In order to achieve this, we introduce done signals with sparse rewards as well as dense rewards.
+In order to achieve this, we introduce dense rewards as well as done signals that are associated with sparse rewards.

-The done signals terminate an episode immediately and are introduced for safety critical failures to avoid any trade off between safety and progress.
-For example, running a red light could be beneficial if it allows the agent to gain a lot of reward for making progress afterwards.
-Done-signals have been introduced for collisions, off-route driving, as well as running red lights and stop lines and are associated with high negative rewards.
-In addition to these failures, the episode is also terminated when reaching the goal position, however no reward is assigned.
+Done signals have been introduced for collisions, off-route driving, as well as running red lights and stop lines and are associated with high negative rewards.
 Dense rewards are introduced for the progress along the planned route (positive), velocity above the speed limit, as well as on the squared lateral and longitudinal acceleration (all negative).